 Laurence Kerr Olivier was born in Dorking, Surrey, England, on May 22, 1907, was an English actor.
-Young Laurence Olivier began his professional acting career on the stage.
+Young Laurence Olivier began his professional acting career on stage.
 He made his big screen debut in comedy crime film Too Many Crooks (1930) in role as The Man.
 He got his television debut in ITV Play of the Week series John Gabriel Borkman (1958) in role as John Gabriel Borkman.
-Laurence's breakthrough performance came as Victor Prynne in a play "Private Lives" (1930).
+Laurence breakthrough performance came as Victor Prynne in a play "Private Lives" (1930).
 He landed his Broadway debut in a play "Murder on the Second Floor" (1929) in role as Hugh Bromilow, at Eltinge 42nd Street Theatre.
 He made his directorial debut with epic film Henry V (1944), also starred as King Henry V of England.

 May 22, 1907